johnlobster/spaNav/docs/article.md

 # Single page app navigation

+Proof of concept

 ### Single page web app (spa) strengths and weaknesses

+#### Summary

+Want web app to do the following

+- enables internal navigation using `<a>` links, or using new url to directly access a page
+- doesn't reload (html, Javascript, css) for internal navigation
+- can use back button on browser as internal navigation
 ## process
 - create basic web site, with a page navigation mechanism.
 Test locally
 - deploy to Netlify, test build process